FL AGO 2023-03 2023-03-21

 Cases:

 - Florida v.
 Weeks (Fla.
 Sup.
-Ct.) — firearm classification turns on distinctive features of the firing system
+Ct.), firearm classification turns on distinctive features of the firing system

 Federal:

 - Factoring Criteria for Firearms with Attached "Stabilizing Braces," 88 Fed.
 Reg.
 6,478 (Jan.
-31, 2023) — the federal rule that prompted this opinion
+31, 2023): the federal rule that prompted the request

 Original opinion text